PecanProject/web/README.md

 ![DarkTheme](screenshots/dark.png)

 ## Contributing

+This is an open source project and contributions are what make an open source community.
 Everyone is welcome to contribute to this project.
 The rules are simple:

 - Be polite, be patient.
 - Be specific about your doubts, make sure you read this documentation carefully.

+First time contributors are welcome.
+Contributions can be very simple, make sure to check out beginner friendly issues, if present.

 ## Next Steps

 This section contains future plans for the website.
 New contributors can use this section as a reference for planning their contributions.

+### Optimising Documentation

+At present the PEcAn's documentation is being served from (https://pecanproject.github.io/pecan-documentation/master/) using an iframe.
+While this saves a lot of overhead in converting Rmd files in (https://github.com/PecanProject/pecan/tree/develop/book_source) to md files so that docusaurus could render them, it also increases the loading time for documentation, it also looks less consistent.
+In future, it is suggested to find an optimised way to convert rmd files to md and integrate them via docusaurus's native documentation parser.
+### Adding tutorials section

+The tutorials section from old site need to be migrated into the new site.
+One can find tutorials here (https://github.com/PecanProject/pecan/tree/develop/documentation/tutorials).